-Patients needing additional support
+Patients needing additional support and carers

 We're committed to ensuring that our patients can access the care they need and that any additional requirements are met, particularly when preparing for a visit to hospital.
 We are able to assist patients who may have additional needs to better enable access to their healthcare in a safe and supportive environment.